Infection is spread through sneezing, coughing, or touching.

 Infections are treated with antibiotics given by mouth or, for serious infections, intravenously.

 Many species of Haemophilus normally reside in the upper airways of children and adults and rarely cause disease.
 One species causes chancroid Chancroid Chancroid is a sexually transmitted infection caused by the bacteria Haemophilus ducreyi, which causes painful genital sores.
-In developed countries, chancroid is rare.
-In 2018, only... read more , a sexually transmitted disease.
+Chancroid is a sexually transmitted infection (STI) that... read more , a sexually transmitted disease.
 Other species cause infections of heart valves (endocarditis Infective Endocarditis Infective endocarditis is an infection of the lining of the heart (endocardium) and usually also of the heart valves.
 Infective endocarditis occurs when bacteria enter the bloodstream and travel... read more ) and, rarely, collections of pus (abscesses) in the brain, lungs, and liver.
 The species responsible for the most infections is Haemophilus influenzae.

 Haemophilus influenzae can cause infections in children and sometimes in adults.